hyosung11/Launch-School/Courses/journal.md

    * [x] 1.
 JS101 > Lesson 4: JavaScript Collections > 4.
 Iterating with for and while Loops
    * [ ] 2.
 JS101 > Lesson 4: JavaScript Collections > 5.
 Introduction to the PEDAC Process
    * [ ] 3.
 Read *A Mind for Numbers* Chapter 12: Learning to Appreciate Your Talent
-   * [ ] 4.
+   * [x] 4.
 Capstone Project Presentation: Tapestry
    * [ ] 5.
+Capstone Project Presentation: Pilot
+   * [ ] 6.
 Listen to Huberman Lab Podcast Episode: How to Increase Motivation & Drive | Episode 12

 3. Are there any blockers or impediments preventing you from doing your work?
    * Feeling tension in my right hamstring still.